-Appendix C - Performance Measures: PEHT 2021 - 2024
+Appendix B - Performance Measures: PEHT 2022 - 2025

 The Tribunal's goal is to provide efficient, fair, accessible and modernized adjudicative services in a fiscally responsible manner.
 In addition to closely monitoring files and processes internally, it uses performance measures and targets to track and focus on outcomes.
-It is relevant to note again, in the context of performance measures, that the Tribunal relies solely on the OLRB's support, administrative and IT staff and its Presiding Officer, Alternative Presiding Officer and Deputy Presiding Officer as well as a number of members are cross-appointed to/from other tribunals.
+It is relevant to note again, in the context of performance measures, that the Tribunal relies solely on the OLRB's support, administrative and IT staff and its Presiding Officer and Alternative Presiding Officer as well as a number of members are cross-appointed to/from other tribunals.
 Performance measures and targets are revised or created in the event of legislative changes or changes to the Tribunal's operations.
 Results are published in the Tribunal's annual reports.

-Presently, the Tribunal's electronic case management system does not have the capacity to automatically create every data report requested.
+Presently, the Board's electronic case management system, which includes Tribunal files, does not have the capacity to automatically create every data report requested.
 However, given the Tribunal's current small caseload, some data can be obtained manually by reviewing each file.
 This approach however will not be possible in the event that the Tribunal's caseload increases significantly.
 The Tribunal may continue to undertake further analysis of current and potential data as well as any changes necessary to the case management system in this regard so that a more refined and evolved analysis can be published in future business plans and annual reports.
+The Board is in the early stages of a project to explore the feasibility of Power BI, which provides interactive business intelligence capabilities, to enhance the Board's ability to retrieve data and report on its performance.
+The Tribunal would also be able to engage Power BI if adopted by the Board.

 The Tribunal managed to continue its operations during the pandemic despite all OLRB staff being sent home to work remotely.
-It took time to obtain equipment for staff and adjudicators under the OPS Service Model, the shared mailroom was closed on short notice and the Tribunal faced challenges due to the pandemic which required changes to its policies and processes which could not have been anticipated.
-Multiple additional steps and processes are required while working remotely and conducting hearings by video which is more difficult in document-heavy cases.
-In 2020/2021, while meeting all performance measures remained the goal, the achievement of this goal was affected by the staff and technological challenges presented by the pandemic at the beginning of year, and by the ever changing nature and makeup of the applications being filed over the course of the year.
-It is possible therefore that some or all of the performance targets will not be met for at least 2020/21 entirely due to an unforeseeable pandemic.
+Multiple additional steps and processes for staff and OICs are required while working remotely and conducting hearings by video which is more difficult in document-heavy cases.
+In 2021/2022, while meeting all performance measures remained the goal, the achievement of this goal was affected by the staffing, workload and technological challenges presented by the pandemic and by the ever changing nature and makeup of the applications being filed over the course of the year.
+It is possible therefore that some or all of the performance targets will not be met for at least 2021-2022 entirely due to an unforeseeable pandemic.